Computer model reveals college football picks, best bets for Dec. 27

-2025 college football bowl picks, best bets, betting odds: Model backing Georgia Tech, Missouri on Dec.
+2025 college football bowl picks, best bets, odds, predictions: Model likes Georgia Tech, Missouri on Dec.
 27

 SportsLine's model reveals its college football picks and best bets for Saturday, Dec.
 27